Tyrell Ford: Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-Ford was drafted in the second round, 13th overall, by the Winnipeg Blue Bombers in the 2022 CFL Draft and signed with the team on May 20, 2022.
+Ford was drafted in the second round, 13th overall, by the Winnipeg Blue Bombers in the 2022 CFL draft and signed with the team on May 20, 2022.
 He made the team's active roster following training camp and played in his first professional game on June 10, 2022, against the Ottawa Redblacks where he had one special teams tackle.
 In his rookie season he played in all 18 regular season games and contributed with 10 special teams tackles and three defensive tackles.
 Following the season, he had a workout with the Jacksonville Jaguars (NFL).
 He was released by the Blue Bombers on January 10, 2023, in order to sign an NFL contract.

 Green Bay Packers

 On January 10, 2023, Ford was signed to a reserve/future contract with the Green Bay Packers.
+He was released on August 29, 2023.
+Following his release from the Packers, Ford remained unsigned by any team, and did not play in 2023.

+Winnipeg Blue Bombers (second stint)

+On February 20, 2024, Ford re-signed with the Blue Bombers.

+Edmonton Elks

+Ford joined the Edmonton Elks through free agency on February 12, 2025.
+He scored his first professional touchdown on August 8 against the Montreal Alouettes in a 23-22 victory when he returned an interception 87 yards.

 Personal life

 Ford has a twin brother, Tre, who plays quarterback for the Edmonton Elks and also played for the Waterloo Warriors.
 Ford began playing football when he was six years old when his father, Robert, introduced him to the sport and also served as his coach.